tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Stone of Sloth

+1/Day

+When you don’t roll to recharge any powers during a quick rest (because you choose not to, none need recharging, or you have none), each recovery you spend to heal during that rest heals you the maximum amount for your recovery dice.

+**Quirk:** Slothful.

+---

 #### The Gods and Goddesses, Gem of

 _Recharge 6+:_ When you cast a daily divine spell on an ally, that ally also heals 10 hit points.

 **Quirk:** Insists on courtesy even in situations where none should be required.

+---

+#### Tolling Bell, Symbol of the

+When you fail a death save, each of your allies gains a +1 bonus to all d20 rolls until the start of your next turn.

+**Quirk:** Fear of bells.

 ---